hardik2792/node-api-boiler/README.md

 ## Purpose:

-To provide platform for beginner to Develope APIs.
+To provide platform for beginner to understand working of APIs.

 Includes API Calling, Express as intermediator, Connecting MongoDB(NoSQL) with Node and Performing CRUD operations.

 Have adapted methodology to process algorithm using `Async/Await`.

 Basic Call to **Generate and download** *Spreadsheets* as well as *CSVs* using **[ExcelJS](https://www.npmjs.com/package/exceljs)**.

-Make a call to **Take MongoDb's Dump**

 ## Prerequisites on Machine: